mp menu bottom

 »Version 1.1e-JRE5

-This Program has been developed to allow easy and fast program upload to the Microcontrollers on RP6 and all its expansion boards.
+RobotLoader has been developed to allow easy and fast program upload to the microcontrollers on RP6 and all its expansion boards.
 It is written in Java and runs on Windows and Linux.
 You do not need to install it - you can simply extract it to a folder on your harddrive and start it from there.

 If you are using Windows, you have to install the USB driver before you can use this program (s. below)!

-If you are using an old Windows Version prior to Win2K SP4, you may only use the JRE5 Version of the RP6Loader.
+If you are using an old Windows version prior to Win2K SP4, you may only use the JRE5 Version of the RobotLoader.
 For old Win98SE/ME Systems, SUN officially only provides Java 5.

 With Version 1.4 the RP6Loader now features some new Displays.
-With the Selftest program (Download here) you can adjust the Encoders.
+With the Selftest program (included in the most recent example programs) you can adjust the Encoders.
 A detailled PDF Description can be found on the Documentation Website.

 »Version 20080510